nexiality/documentation/release/nexial-core-v2.9.changelog.md

 - [`nexial.lastOutputLink`](../systemvars/index#nexial.lastOutputLink): update this System variable for files being generated locally in a "output-to-cloud" execution (which subsequently transferred such file to the cloud).
 - generate dedicated error log file for error or failure that occurred during execution.
+  - generated error log will be linked to the execution output (excel).

 ### [Built-in Functions](../functions)